pushkin-consortium/pushkin/docs/developers/testing.md

 Pushkin sites also come set up to run end-to-end tests using [Playwright](https://playwright.dev/).
 Unlike Jest tests, Playwright actually interacts with your local test deployment (i.e. it visits your site, does experiments, checks data, etc.).
 We utilize Playwright during development as well as an additional test on contributions.

 Pushkin site templates contain a folder of end-to-end tests (`src/e2e/`) and a config file (`src/playwright.config.js`) that are copied into your Pushkin site when you run `pushkin install site`.
 This step also installs necessary dependencies.
+Likewise, experiment templates also contain an `e2e/` directory with tests specific to that experiment.
 Once the site is running (i.e. you've run `pushkin start`), you're ready to run end-to-end tests.

-Note that while Jest test files are organized alongside source files, end-to-end tests are all located in the `e2e/` directory.
-Jest is configured to ignore test files in `e2e/`, so that the two testing systems remain separate.
+Note that while Jest test files are organized alongside source files, end-to-end tests are located in `e2e/` directories at the top level of the site and each experiment.
+Jest is configured to ignore test files in `e2e/` directories, so that the two testing systems remain separate.

 ### For pushkin repo development